pashpashpash/4chan-propaganda/README.md

 - Captcha Handling: Manages captcha interaction automatically, *including Cloudflare*.
 - Content Posting: Automatically posts content to the threads.

+## Proof that this works flawlessly
+I used OpenAI to generate a bunch of posts to shill a fake token called trumpworldpalsphere on the /biz/ board.
+I then passed the generated posts to this script to be posted.
+You can see the posts here: https://archived.moe/biz/search/text/trumpworldpalsphere

 ## Setup
 1. Install python3